Ruhul127/AI-Data-Analytics-App/README.md

 # 📊 Data Analytics Dashboard with AI Insights

-A Flask-powered web app for instant data analysis, visualizations, and AI-generated insights — upload a dataset and uncover hidden stories in your data effortlessly.
+A Flask-powered web app for instant data analysis, visualisations, and AI-generated insights — upload a dataset and uncover hidden stories in your data effortlessly.

 ![Dashboard Preview](Data_Analytics_App/Assets/Example1.PNG)